 Caching is the process of storing data in a cache.
 A cache is nothing more than a temporary storage space for data.

-The transient storage of contents in web browsers is referred to as browser caching.
+The temporary storage of contents in web browsers is referred to as browser caching.
 The web browser of a visitor downloads and saves various website resources on the local drive.
 Images, HTML files, and JavaScript files are among them.
 The web page will load quickly and the bandwidth consumption will be lowered the next time the user visits the website.

 Advantages of Caching